reefactor/brainfood_reference/README.md

 > To express yourself in freedom, you must die to everything of yesterday.
 From the ‘old’, you derive security; from the ‘new’, you gain the flow
 > – Bruce Lee

+> What is age?
+Is it the number of years you have lived?
+That is part of age; you were born in such and such a year, and now you are fifteen, forty or sixty years old.
+Your body grows old—and so does your mind when it is burdened with all the experiences, miseries and weariness of life; and such a mind can never discover what is truth.
+The mind can discover only when it is young, fresh, innocent; but innocence is not a matter of age.
+It is not only the child that is innocent—he may not be—but the mind that is capable of experiencing without accumulating the residue of experience.
+The mind must experience, that is inevitable.
+It must respond to everything—to the river, to the diseased animal, to the dead body being carried away to be burnt, to the poor villagers carrying their burdens along the road, to the tortures and miseries of life—otherwise it is already dead; but it must be capable of responding without being held by the experie nce.
+It is tradition, the accumulation of experience, the ashes of memory, that make the mind old.
+The mind that dies every day to the memories of yesterday, to all the joys and sorrows of the past—such a mind is fresh, innocent, it has no age; and without that innocence, whether you are ten or sixty, you will not find God.
+> -- Jiddu Krishnamurt, The Book of Life, Die every day

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled same as human forebrain cortex depends on midbrain infrastructure,